haoge0811/CSM/README.md

 The SpiceSim also calls verilog2spice function, which is converting verilog format netlist into spice format netlist, and return the final outputs of the circuit to make it convenient to add capacitances on them.

-The config.py file for SpiceSim is same with that for CSM simulation The output of Hspice simulation is saved in output folder with .out suffix.
+The config file for SpiceSim is same with that for CSM simulation The output of Hspice simulation is saved in output folder with .out suffix.

 ### Esim (similarity calculation tool)